PCoderHub/maze-generator-react/README.md

-# Maze Generator by Pooja Balachandran
+# Maze Generator web app by Pooja Balachandran

 Clone this repository and open it in VSCode.